cytomining/evalzoo/README.md

 # evalzoo
-Notebooks to evaluate metrics using cytominer-eval and matric
+Evaluate metrics using cytominer-eval and matric